Tenant Settings in the Auth0 Dashboard

 The Auth0 rules engine uses webtask.io.
 This section explains about how to build apps and extensions on top of webtask.

-Allows you to specify the Allowed Logout URLs for your tenant.
-These are a set of URLs that are valid to redirect to after logout from Auth0 when no
+Allowed Logout URLs: These are a set of URLs that are valid to redirect to after logout from Auth0 when no

-Allows you to specify the SSO Cookie Timeout.
-This value is the login session lifetime, which is how long the session will stay valid measured in minutes.
+Set the amount of time allowed to expire before a user is required to login again.
+This value is the login session lifetime, which is how long the session will stay valid, measured in minutes.
 The default value is 10080 minutes (or 7 days).
+See Single Sign-on (SSO) for more information.

 Global Client Information